Skip to main content

 • A grade of pass is awarded for work which otherwise would receive a grade of C- (C minus) or better.
 If you took a class pass/no pass and received a D for the course, you would be given a "no pass" and the class would not be accepted for your minor requirements.

-• If you are looking at using the class to fulfill some other requirement, graduate school, job requirements, etc. pass/no pass grades may not be accepted.
+• If you are hoping to use the class to fulfill a non-minor requirement, graduate school requirements, job requirements, etc. pass/no pass grades may not be accepted.

 • If your college requires that you complete a minor (program of concentration, etc.) or you are using these classes to also complete college requirements, you will need to check with your college academic advising office to ensure that they do not have rules about the grading options for those classes.